Ramadan Sobhi: Al Ahly

 After progressing through the youth ranks at Cairo club Al Ahly, Sobhi made his professional debut at the age of 17 on 6 February 2014, in a 2013–14 Egyptian Premier League match against Ghazl El Mahalla under the management of Mohamed Youssef.
-In April 2014 he took part in the Sheikh Zayed friendly tournament in the UAE with Al Ahly-U17's, and attracted the attentions of Spanish club Atlético Madrid.
+In April 2014 he took part in the Sheikh Zayed friendly tournament in the UAE with Al Ahly-U17s, and attracted the attentions of Spanish club Atlético Madrid.
 On 16 June 2014, he scored his first goal for Al Ahly in a 3–0 win over Misr Lel-Makkasa.
 On 28 June 2014 he started the decisive championship play-off match against city rivals, Zamalek and helped his team to a 1–0 victory.
 On 2 July he scored twice against Petrojet to secure a 4–0 win and Al Ahly went on to claim the league title.
 In March 2015, Sobhi signed a long-term contract with Al Ahly.

 Sobhi helped Al Ahly win the 2014 Egyptian Super Cup against Zamalek.
 He became a regular under Juan Garrido and his performances in 2014–15 attracted the attentions of European clubs, including Arsenal, RB Leipzig, Roma, Sampdoria and Udinese.
 He scored a late equalizer against Al-Masry on 10 January 2015, in what was the first meeting between the clubs since the 2012 Port Said Stadium riot.
 Sobhi attracted international attention after he stood on the ball in a 2–0 win against Zamalek on 21 July 2015, which caused Hazem Emam to kick out at Sobhi and was sent off.
 Al Ahly ended the 2014–15 campaign in second place behind their arch rivals Zamalek.

 Sobhi caused controversy in the 2015 Egyptian Super Cup against Zamalek as he repeated his stand on the ball trick, which enraged the Zamalek players.
 Al Ahly went on to win the match 3–2, and he later apologized for his showboating.
 He was sent off for the first time in his career on 15 April 2016 in a match against ENPPI, for an argument with an ENNPI player at half time.
 Sobhi played in 28 league matches for Al Ahly in 2015–16 under Martin Jol as the side claimed another league title.